 How do I store leftovers?

-Leftover French Toast Casserole can be stored in an airtight container in the refrigerator for up to 3-4 days.
-Reheat in the oven or microwave before serving.
+Keep leftovers in an airtight container in the fridge for 3–4 days.
+Heat in oven or microwave before eating.

 Can I make it gluten-free?